chrisliebaer/salvage/README.md

 # WARNING: Work in progress!
-Very instable, not ready for anything larger than a calculator.
+Very unstable, not ready for anything larger than a calculator.

 salvage is my solution for backing up small scale Docker applications.
 Or more specifically: **my** Docker infrastructure.